Without any specific order:

 … for the future of human colonization of space try The Expanse (TV) or Firefly (TV)

 “The Sex Lives of Cannibals” is the first book but I enjoyed the sequel a little more.
-The author’s true accounts of living on islands in the middle of absolutely nowhere (Vanuatu).
+The author tells of his accounts living on an island in the middle of nowhere (Vanuatu).
 His wife tries to teach people not to throw diapers in the sea or fails at trying to get locals to grow things on a coral-based island with no dirt.
 He is a house-husband who has to be first at the store to get any decent groceries.
 He chronicles his time on an isolated island discussing politics, history, economy and much more in an entertaining way.
 So it is both his story and the history and current events of where he’s living.
 A passage for your consideration:

 If you liked this book